dary1337/yuris_editor/README.md

 Example: "C:\Folder\yuri's editor.exe" /clean (or -clean)

+# Version 1.4.4.0
+- Now the Settings appear in the center of the application, not the screen
+- Added the possibility of hot language replacement (Russian, English)
+- Now the program language is remembered in the registry
+- Added full Windows scale support

 # Version 1.4.3.9
 - Fixed program blurring at scale > 100
 - Fixed notification appearance at scale > 100